KK Klik: 1977–1993: Foundation and early years

-The club was founded on 17 March 1977, naming after the Klik Hill near the Grdovići village.
+The club was founded on 17 March 1977, and named after the Klik Hill near the Grdovići village.
 The club co-founders were Mišo and Milan Ostojić, two brothers who got introduce to basketball by Miodrag Marjanović, who had recently moved from Čačak to Arilje for work.
 At that time, Marjanović had just finished his basketball career in Železničar Čačak.
 The first president of the club was Andrija Topalović, the director of the Kolor clothing factory based in Arilje.
 The symbol of the club is eagle and the basic color of the club is sky blue.
 Soon after the club foundation, they played its first game in the summer league against KK Mačva from Bogatić.
 At that time the coach was Zoran Stojković, who got replaced by Ljupče Ćirković.
-The next coach was one of co-founders, Miodrag Marjanović.
+The next coach was one of the co-founders, Miodrag Marjanović.
 He worked as a coach at the club for 12 years, leading a senior and junior team.

 In 1980, a sports hall was opened within the Stevan Čolović elementary school.
 At the opening, the club played against Borac Čačak led by Željko Obradović.
-In 1984, the club got qualified the Second Serbian League.
-In 1986–87 season, the club won over Crnokosa, Zlatibor, Železničar Čačak, and Borac Čačak to got to eight-finals of the Yugoslav Cup where they were defeated by IMT Belgrade which later won the cup.
+In 1984, the club qualified for the Second Serbian League.
+In 1986–87 season, the club won over Crnokosa, Zlatibor, Železničar Čačak, and Borac Čačak got to eight-finals of the Yugoslav Cup where they were defeated by IMT Belgrade which later won the cup.
 It was the greatest achievement in the club's history at the time.
 The club's best player in the cup tournament was Milun Vukotić.